ShamansIT/Data_Analysis_API_project/README.md

 # Data_Analysis_API_project

 ## Project Descriptions
+***
+This script interacts with an API to fetch taxi trip data, processes it into structured dataframes, and visualizes various aspects of the data including trip distances, passenger counts, payment types, fare amounts, and relationships between trip distance and total amount.

+## Usage
+***
+1. Run the script.
+2. Choose the taxi group (Yellow Taxi or Green Taxi) by entering the corresponding number.
+3. Enter the year for which you want to analyze the data.
+4. Specify the number of rows to be analyzed (limit 50,000).
+5. The script will fetch data from the API, process it, and generate visualizations.

 ## Data Reference
 ***
 ### Reference
 [Link for data API site](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)

-### Descriptions
+### Descriptions Data
 ***
-Taxi trip records for period 2015-2022 year, include fields capturing pick-up and drop-off dates/times, pick-up and drop-off locations, trip distances, itemized fares, rate types, payment types, and driver-reported passenger counts.
+Taxi trip records for period 2009-2022 year for Yellow Taxi and for period 2015-2022 year for Green Taxi, include fields capturing pick-up and drop-off dates/times, pick-up and drop-off locations, trip distances, itemized fares, payment types, and driver-reported passenger counts.
 The data used in the attached datasets were collected and provided to the NYC Taxi and Limousine Commission (TLC) by technology providers authorized under the Taxicab & Livery Passenger Enhancement Programs (TPEP/LPEP).
 The trip data was not created by the TLC, and TLC makes no representations as to the accuracy of these data.

 ### Data Dictionary